Finance Is Geometry, and It All Comes Back to Jensen’s Inequality

 $$G \approx \mu - \frac{\sigma^2}{2}$$

 - The benefit: In a crash, puts can pay off many multiples of premium, truncating the left tail.
-In a local approximation, that often reduces the effective variance term.
+In a local approximation, that reduces the effective variance term.
 More importantly, it removes the states that are most destructive to future compounding.

 This is also where Taleb and Spitznagel meet.
 Taleb supplies the philosophical and statistical doctrine: avoid ruin, respect discontinuities, seek convexity.
 Spitznagel supplies the portfolio expression of that doctrine: keep the growth engine, then add a small convex structure that changes what happens in the worst states.
 The combination is what makes tail hedging more than a fear trade.
 It becomes a compounding strategy.

-#X. Beyond Equities: Where Convexity is Cheaper
+#X. Beyond Equities: Where Convexity Is Cheaper

 The SPY put strategy works, but it may not be optimal.
 The same Jensen-Kelly logic applies wherever there is reliable asymmetry between calm and crisis: